redpulp/SoftBodyEngine/README.md

 ## The engine

-A work in progress Physics Engine, using [Macroquad](https://macroquad.rs/) to handle the graphics.
+A work in progress Physics Engine, using [Macroquad](https://macroquad.rs/) to handle the graphics and [egui](https://github.com/emilk/egui) for the UI.
 Especially focused on basics of soft-body mechanics.

 You can generate new soft-bodies